-When first creating Linkedin ads, it can be hard to work on a blank canvas.
-It’s why we love taking a look at LinkedIn ad example before we create anything at SH1FT’s LinkedIn agency.
+When first creating LinkedIn ads, it can be hard to work on a blank canvas.
+It’s why we love taking a look at LinkedIn ad examples before we create anything at SH1FT’s LinkedIn agency.

-You might just need a few ideas and Linkedin ad strategies to spark your creativity.
-Don’t be ashamed, it’s a good strategy to take a look at Linkedin ads that convert before creating one.
-Here are the best 24 Linkedin ad examples we found in 2020!
+You might just need a few ideas and LinkedIn ad strategies to spark your creativity.
+Don’t be ashamed, it’s a good strategy to take a look at LinkedIn ads that convert before creating one.
+Here are the 54 of the best LinkedIn ad examples we found in 2020!

 LinkedIn ads are quite amazing when it comes to B2B advertising.
 If you have a brand that is trying to reach a professional landscape, they are an amazing option to try.
 Just like other social media advertising, you can choose who to target, how much you want to spend, what you want to advertise for and the ad creative you choose.

 If you are looking for ad examples on other social media channels, I highly recommend the following articles that our web visitors are raving about: